 Just keep in mind, not all tricks work for all students.

-You’ve got to choose homework help and tips that will work best for your child’s personality and learning style.
+We’ve got to choose homework help and tips that will work best for our children’s personalities and learning styles.

 Instead of food, you can reward with stickers or their favorite activity after they’ve completed their work.